 But search no further, we’ve done that work for you.

 Electron desktop apps behave like web apps, but they can read and write data in the computer’s file system.
-There are many popular desktop apps built with Electron on the market, for example, Skype for Linux or Slack.
+There are many popular desktop apps built with Electron on the market, for example, Skype for Linux or an awesome productivity tool Serene, that we’ve helped to build.
 If you want to learn more about popular desktop apps built with Electron, check out the article on 7 famous desktop apps using electron.

 Although it’s the oldest Node.js-Chromium framework in the AppJS, Electron and NW.js trio, it’s not nearly as mature as its competition.
 Because it has lost its momentum, it may not be the best choice for new projects.